ActiveState/cli/readme.md

 Running `make build` will generate the update bits.

-When update bits exist you can deploy them using `go run scripts/update-deployer/main.go`.
+When update bits exist you can deploy them using `make deploy-updates`.

 You will need to set the following env vars:
  * AWS_ACCESS_KEY_ID
  * AWS_SECRET_ACCESS_KEY

-The rest of the configuration is hard-coded in scripts/update-deployer/main.go and should generally not be changed.
+The rest of the configuration is hard-coded in our Makefile and should generally not be changed.

+# Deploying Artifacts

+To deploy artifacts you first have to generate them, to do so run `make generate-artifacts`.
+For this to work you must provide source files inside the scripts/artifact-generator/source directory.
+Follow the folder structure and instructions provided within them.

+Once generated you can deploy the artifacts using 'make deploy-artifacts'.
+This requires AWS credentials the same as for deploying an update.